 Elish ben Aken, the protagonist of Shimon Adaf’s One Mile and Two Days Before Sunset, is a disappointed man — a failed chronicler of Israeli rock ‘n’ roll and an unsuccessful philosopher.
 We first encounter him at Tel Aviv University, stumbling through a lecture on the relationship between poets and serial killers.
 Neither the baffled students nor even Elish himself is convinced.
-So he approaches the subject like he is a detective, a private investigator: “a clerk,” as he puts it, “of small human sins.”
+So now he works as a detective, a private investigator: “a clerk,” as he puts it, “of small human sins.”

 But then a real case gets dumped in his lap.
 Yehuda Menuhin, a well-known professor of philosophy, is dead in an apparent suicide.
 Meanwhile, the cold case murder of Dalia Shushan, a hauntingly gifted singer (“the voice of a siren with a corpse in each chamber of her heart”), appears to be somehow linked to Menuhin.
 Are poets and killers one and the same?
 To find out, Elish must embark on a journey in which he confronts betrayal, the quicksilver nature of true genius, and the yawning loneliness of his own life.